PolyBin3D: A Suite of Optimal and Efficient Power Spectrum and Bispectrum Estimators for Large-Scale Structure: Abstract

 \section{Abstract}

 By measuring, modeling and interpreting cosmological datasets, one can place strong constraints on models of the Universe.
-Central to this effort are summary statistics such as power spectra and bispectra, which condense the high-dimensional dataset into low-dimensional representations.
-In this work, we introduce a modern set of estimators for computing such statistics from three-dimensional clustering data, and provide a flexible \textsc{Python} implementation; \polybin.
-Working in a maximum-likelihood formalism, we derive general estimators for the two- and three-point functions, which yield unbiased spectra regardless of the survey mask, weighting scheme, and presence of holes in the window function.
+Central to this effort are summary statistics such as power spectra and bispectra, which condense the high-dimensional data into low-dimensional representations.
+In this work, we introduce a modern set of estimators for computing such statistics from three-dimensional clustering data, and provide a flexible \textsc{Python/Cython} implementation; \href{https://github.com/oliverphilcox/PolyBin3D}{\polybin}.
+Working in a maximum-likelihood formalism, we derive general estimators for the two- and three-point functions, which yield unbiased spectra regardless of the survey mask and weighting scheme.
 These can be directly compared to theory without the need for mask-convolution.
 Furthermore, we present a numerical scheme for computing the optimal (minimum-variance) estimators for a given survey, which is shown to reduce error-bars on large-scales.
-Our \textsc{Python} package includes both general ``unwindowed'' estimators and idealized equivalents (appropriate for simulations), each of which are efficiently implemented using fast Fourier transforms and Monte Carlo summation tricks, and additionally supports GPU acceleration.
+Our \textsc{Python} package includes both general ``unwindowed'' estimators and their idealized equivalents (appropriate for simulations), each of which are efficiently implemented using fast Fourier transforms and Monte Carlo summation tricks, and additionally supports GPU acceleration \resub{using \textsc{jax}}.
 These are extensively validated in this work, with Monte Carlo convergence (relevant for masked data) achieved using only a small number of iterations (typically $<10$ for bispectra).
 This will allow for fast and unified measurement of two- and three-point functions from current and upcoming survey data.